valancej/anchore-blogs/content/secrets/secrets.md

 ### Using the ENV instruction

-Below is a quick example of using the `ENV` instruction to define a variable for called `AWS_SECRET_KEY`.
+Below is a quick example of using the `ENV` instruction to define a variable called `AWS_SECRET_KEY`.
 Both AWS Access Keys consist of two parts: an access key ID and a secret access key.
-These credentials can be used with AWS CLI or API operations are should be kept private.
+These credentials can be used with AWS CLI or API operations and should be kept private.

 ```Dockerfile
 FROM node:6